morikeli/Counsel/README.md

    - Bootstrap CSS
    - Django

 #### This is a website where Gender Based violence victims can receive counsel from nearby counsellors.
 Counselling sessions can either be virtual or physical.
+There are also slides that provide more info. about GBV.
 #### The website enables the victims to:
    - Schedule or reschedule appointments (both virtual & physical)
    - Attend virtual sessions